stefanBusnita/angular-flashy-validator/README.md

 # angular-flashy-validator
-A two step general validation process for `ngModel` using angular directives.
+A two step general validation process for `ngModel` using angular directives:

 	1. Check if the values in the field pass the default given validators

 	2. Show a coresponding default message with the error.

 ~Note that the 2 directives work together, the validation directive requires the flash directive to show messages.
 The flash directive